Loperdax/Android-Learning-Procjects/README.md

 - **Coroutines**: Streamlines asynchronous tasks with easy, non-blocking code.
 - **Hilt**: Google's dependency injection library for Android.
 - **ViewModel**: Manages UI-related data to survive configuration changes.
+- **LiveData**: A lifecycle-aware, observable data holder class that can be used to hold and observe changing data.

 ## Lessons